We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - busy parents or caregivers

 Additionally, research suggests that home grocery delivery may be beneficial for people attempting to lose weight or make more healthful dietary choices.
 This is because delivery reduces impulse purchases and encourages people to plan meals.
-A 2013 study suggests that shopping to a predetermined list may be a good strategy for reducing obesity.
+A

 Some of the most popular grocery delivery apps are outlined below.